brogers856/react_backlog/README.md

 # Game Backlog Web Application

 Simple backlog organizer for video games.
-Built using React and Express.
+Built using React and Express, and the [GiantBomb API](https://www.giantbomb.com/api/).
 Still a WIP.

 ## Planned features